All Episodes

 More examples of this media bias.

-Have you noticed as I have, every single person around the president now is subject to attack.
+Have you noticed, as I have, every single person around the president now is subject to attack?

-I mean, Melania Trump says the Lord's Prayer, which by the way, this country founded by Judeo-Christian principles.
+I mean, Melania Trump says the Lord's Prayer, which, by the way, this country founded by Judeo-Christian principles.

-All of our framers, founders, They were deeply devout men, almost without exception.
+All of our framers, founders, they were deeply devout men, almost without exception.

-And uh well, some were deist Hannity.
+And, well, some were deists, Hannity.

-You don't know what you Yeah, I know what we're talking about here.
+Yeah, I know what I'm talking about here.

-But if you read, you know, this remember our founding document, our declaration, endowed by our creator with certain inalienable rights, life, liberty, and the pursuit of happiness.
+But if you read, you know, this, remember our founding document, our declaration, endowed by our creator with certain inalienable rights, life, liberty, and the pursuit of happiness.

-Uh that is predicated on a belief in God.
+That is predicated on a belief in God.

-Judeo Christian principles built this country.
+Judeo-Christian principles built this country.

-So Melania starts with a prayer, we'll attack her.
+So Melania starts with a prayer.

 Oh, that's the bracelet in her line.